Software Development vs. Manufacturing

 7. Remote and distributed teams

-The growing trend of remote work will continue to influence how software development teams are formed and managed, focusing on tools and practices that support collaboration across distances.
+The growing trend of remote work will continue to influence how software development teams are formed and managed, focusing on tools and practices that support collaboration across distances, (such as Archie) a platform that streamlines team management and communication, making remote collaboration more efficient and productive.

 8. User-centric design